cculma/GS_theory/README.md

-# temp
-Markup :  # This is the temp repositiory to implement genomic selection #
+# This is the temp repositiory to implement genomic selection #

 This is the temp repositiory to implement genomic selection.